hitokiri-mata/katacoda-courses/kubernetes-applications/rabbitmq/step2.md

-Provisioning RabbitMQ on Kubernetes is easily done by invoking this [stable Helm chart](https://github.com/helm/charts/tree/master/stable/rabbitmq).
+Provisioning RabbitMQ on Kubernetes is easy, just install this [Helm chart](https://github.com/helm/charts/tree/master/stable/rabbitmq).

 `helm install stable/rabbitmq --name my-rabbit --namespace rabbit -f rabbit-values.yaml`{{execute}}

-The RabbitMQ containers start fairly quickly so the Pod status may be already running, creating, or initializing.
+The RabbitMQ containers take a few minutes to start.
 To get a complete status of the deployment availability run this inspection.
+Watch the Deployment _AVAILABLE_ state change from _0_ to _1_.

 `watch kubectl get deployments,pods,services --namespace rabbit`{{execute}}

 In a few moments the 3 Pods labeled `pod/my-rabbit-rabbitmq-[1|2|3]` will appear and move to the _Running_ status.
 Once all are running, discontinue the watch.
 Use this ```clear```{{execute interrupt}} to ctrl-c and clear the shell or press ctrl-c to break out of the watch.

-## Kubernetes Dashboard ##

-As an administrator, you can control the cluster with the `kubectl` CLI tool.
-You can also use the Kubernetes Dashboard.
-Because the dashboard can be accessed publicly, it is protected and requires the secret access token to sign in.
-Because you have administration access to this cluster, copy the token from this secret.

-`echo -e "\n--- Copy and paste this token for dashboard access ---" && kubectl describe secret $(kubectl get secret | awk '/^dashboard-token-/{print $1}') | awk '$1=="token:"{print $2}' && echo "---"`{{execute}}

-To access the dashboard, click on the _Kubernetes Dashboard_ tab above the command line or from this link: https://[[HOST_SUBDOMAIN]]-30000-[[KATACODA_HOST]].environments.katacoda.com/.
-At the sign in prompt select _Token_ and paste in the token, you copied a moment ago.

-> For publicly exposed Kubernetes clusters *always* lock any kind of Kubernetes administration access including [access to the dashboard](https://www.wired.com/story/cryptojacking-tesla-amazon-cloud/).